Explore UCD

 Learning Recommendations:

 There are no formal pre-requisites for the course.
-However, having some basic knowledge of microeconomics and game theory can be helpful.
+However, this is a third-level economics course and students are expected to have at least basic knowledge of microeconomics and game theory.

 Module Requisites and Incompatibles